MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-physicalmemory.md

 </dt> <dd>

-DDR2—FB-DIMM,May not be available; see note above.
+DDR2—FB-DIMM,May not be available.

 </dd> <dt>

 24
 </dt> <dd>

-DDR3—May not be available; see note above.
+DDR3—May not be available.

 </dd> <dt>